-Certification is a process attesting to conformity with the essential health and safety requirements of EU Regulation 2016/425 abrogating EC Directive 89/686/EC (download the Regulation)
+Certification is a process attesting to the conformity of PPE to the applicable essential health and safety requirements established in Annex II to Regulation EU 2016/425of the European Parliament and the Council of 9 March 2016, abrogating Directive 89/686/EEC of the Council.

 HOW IS PPE CLASSIFIED?

-Category I PPE: protects against minimal risks of slight entity, such as contact with non-aggressive cleaning products.
-An EC certificate issued by a Notified Body is not required.
+Category I PPE: protects against minimal risks of slight entity, such as contact with non-aggressive cleaning products or prolonged contact with water.
+Assessment of conformity by a Notified Body is not required.

 Category II PPE: protects against risks other than those listed in categories I and III.
-An EC Type-examination certificate Module B issued by a Notified Body is required.
+An EU Type-examination certificate (Module B) issued by a Notified Body is required.

-CIMAC assesses conformity of the following Category II PPE:
+CIMAC assesses EU conformity of the following PPE: